heckj/CASimEngine/README.md

 # CASimEngine

-An engine to run cellular automata simulations over a collection of voxels.
+An engine to run cellular automata simulations over a 3D space.

 ## Checking things in Linux

-(Uses Docker or Orbstack)
+(Use Docker or Orbstack)

 Preload the images: